 A cabinet setting exists that determines the level of access a user needs in order to designate an official version.
 It either requires A (Administer) or E (Edit) rights to the document.

-Version numbers display in two places - in the details panel and under the document name - as shown below:
+Version numbers display in two places - in the details panel and after the document name - as shown below:

-In the example above, the highlighted document has a total of two versions, as indicated at the left.
+In the example above, the highlighted document has a total of two versions, as indicated in red.
 But, the official version is Version 3, as indicated at the right in the details panel.
-In this case, the document had a prior version that was deleted, but the official version remained Version 3.
+In this case, the document had a prior Version 2 that was deleted, but the official version remained Version 3.

 When searching for documents, the official version will be returned in the search results.
 Only the official version of each document is full-text indexed.